vrok/randodo/README.md

 #include "randodo.h"
 ```

-Our application will be able to accept 3 parameters: name of the specification file, name of the generator in the file, and the number of random strings which are to be generated (this will be set by default to 1).
+Our application will be able to accept 3 parameters: name of the specification file, name of the generator in the file, and number of random strings which are to be generated (this will be set by default to 1).

 ```c++
 int main(int argc, char **argv)